http://www.bushair.co.za

 RUNWAY (17 - 35): 1000m x15m.
 Grass.
 Lights.
 Elv: 2300ft

-The runway surface is 1000m x 15m (3300ft x 50ft) compacted hard grass between the runway lights.
+The runway surface is 1000m x 15m (3300ft x 50ft) hard grass between the runway lights.
 Runway clearing (airstrip) is 1100m x 50m wide.
 Elevation is 2300ft asl.
 The runway has a 1.6º slope, RWY 35 is uphill and 17 is downhill.
 All landings on RWY 35 and take off's on RWY 17.
 There are no obstacles on the approach or departure.
-Microlight strips under the left base for RWY's 17 & 35 - refer to bottom of page for more info.
+Microlight strip under the left base for RWY 35 - refer to bottom of page for more info.

 The runway is suitable for aircraft up to 8000kg (17500lbs).